SAP/sap-btp-service-operator/README.md

   * `  <offering>` - is the name of the SAP BTP service that you want to create.

-      To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace]  (https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).
+      To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace]  (https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<
-       **Tip**
+       **Tip**<br/>
-      '''Use the *Environment* filter to get all offerings that are relevant for Kubernetes.'''<br/>
+      Use the *Environment* filter to get all offerings that are relevant for Kubernetes.<br/><br/>

   *   `<plan>` - is the plan of the selected service offering that you want to create.